Gustav I Vasa, King of Sweden

 The Entry of King Gustav Vasa of Sweden into Stockholm on June 21, 1523, by Carl Larsson, in the National Museum of Fine Arts in Stockholm; Credit – Wikipedia

 The actions of King Christian II stirred the Swedish nobility to a new resistance.
 During the Swedish War of Liberation (1521 – 1523), Gustav Vasa successfully deposed King Christian II from the throne of Sweden, ending the Kalmar Union between Denmark, Norway, and Sweden.
-On June 6, 1523, Gustav Vasa was elected King of Sweden by the Swedish Riksdag (legislature) and soon all Danish troops were driven out of the country.
-King Gustav I was crowned on January 12, 1528, in Uppsala Cathedral.
+On June 6, 1523, Gustav Vasa was elected King of Sweden by the Swedish Riksdag (legislature), and soon all Danish troops were driven out of the country.
+On January 12, 1528, in Uppsala Cathedral, King Gustav I was crowned King of Sweden.
 Within a few years, Gustav I rejected Roman Catholicism and led his kingdom into the Swedish Protestant Reformation.

 King Gustav I ranks among Sweden’s greatest monarchs and some argue that he was the most significant ruler in Swedish history.
 He ended foreign domination in Sweden, centralized and reorganized the government, cut religious ties to Rome, established the Church of Sweden, and founded Sweden’s hereditary monarchy.
 Gustav is often described as the founding father of the modern Swedish state.
 However, as with his contemporary King Henry VIII of England, historians have noted the brutal methods with which he often ruled and that his legacy should not be viewed in exclusively positive terms.